thelfer/mfem-mgis/docs/paper/joss/paper.md

 Originating from the applied mathematics and parallel computing communities, `MFEM` offers both performance and a large panel of advanced mathematical features.
-In particular, one can easily switch from one linear solver to another (direct or iterative), which is essential for the targeted application [@bernaud2024pleiades]: microstructure and mesoscale modeling for nuclear fuel.
+In particular, one can easily switch from one linear solver to another (direct or iterative), essential for the targeted application [@bernaud2024pleiades]: microstructure and mesoscale modeling for nuclear fuel.

 ## Statement of need